-Suppose $\Theta$ denotes the deep process of extracting $d$ features from a CNN, the similarity score between two templates can be computed as a function $\mathcal{S}$ referred to as \textit{Measure of Similarity} ranging between $0$ and $1$, where $1$ represents a high similarity.
-As an example, the \textit{cosine distance} is widely used to calculate such similarity, for all $k$-index identities $\in [1,n]$ we have
+Suppose $\Theta$ denotes the deep process of extracting $d$ features from a CNN, then the similarity score between two templates can be computed as a function $\mathcal{S}$ referred to as the \textit{measure of similarity} ranging between $0$ and $1$, where $1$ represents a high similarity.
+As an example, the \textit{cosine distance} is widely used to calculate such similarity, for all $k$-index identities $\in [1,n]$:

-where $\textbf{s} = \Theta (\textbf{x}_k^s)$ and $\textbf{t} = \Theta (\textbf{x}_k^t) $.
+where, $\textbf{s} = \Theta (\textbf{x}_k^s)$ and $\textbf{t} = \Theta (\textbf{x}_k^t) $.
 Table \ref{tab:SSIM_POLAR} reports cosine similarity scores of state-of-the-art face matchers, when comparing thermal images depicted in Figure \ref{Pola_State}.
 Other Euclidean distance based measures such as $L_2$ and $L_1$ can also serve as similarity metrics.

-\section{Algorithms of different Spectra}
+\section{Algorithms of Different Spectra}

 FR operating on imagery beyond the visible spectrum can be categorized as \textit{cross-spectrum featured-based algorithms} or \textit{cross-spectrum images synthesis algorithms} (Figure \ref{fig:overview}).
-Former involve comparison of infrared probe against a gallery of visible face images, within a common feature subspace.
-However, after the success of image synthesis based on GANs, cross-spectrum images synthesis algorithms have attempted to synthesize a "pseudo-visible" image from an infrared image.
+The former involve comparison of infrared probe against a gallery of visible face images, within a common feature subspace.
+However, after the success of image synthesis based on GANs, cross-spectrum images synthesis algorithms have attempted to synthesize a ``pseudo-visible" image from an infrared image.
 Given the synthesized face image, both academic and commercial-off-the-shelf (COTS) FR-systems trained on visible spectrum, can be utilized for comparison.
-Further, intensive research has been done in variety of approaches to exploit the polarimetry thermal images to further improve CFR.
+Furthermore, intensive research has been done to exploit the polarimetry thermal images to further improve CFR.

 \